Transaction tech can’t compete with savings tech, pt 2

 Bitcoin absolutely needed incentives—for people to want to hold the coins.
 It achieved this by implementing a fixed supply of 21 million, which is not even mentioned in the whitepaper!
 Yet the credibility of this fixed supply is the driving force entirely responsible for bitcoin’s success.

 It was the first time in history that humanity could access a reliably fixed supply of interchangeable units for the purposes of money.
 By far this is the most significant breakthrough that bitcoin offers us.
 It means we now have objectively the best savings mechanism in existence when it comes to protecting savers from dilution.
-Combine that with bitcoin’s defense systems of cryptography, distributed nodes, and hashing power, and it becomes the best savings mechanism in existence, period.
-And therefore, the best form of money, and that which will ultimately win against all other forms.
+Combine that with bitcoin’s defense systems of cryptography, distributed nodes, and devoted electric power, and it becomes the best savings mechanism in existence, period.
+And therefore, also the best form of money, and the form which will ultimately win against all other forms.

 Upgrade debates and fork wars

-It tends to become quite contentious, with lots of money on the line.
-Even minor changes could allow for new business models and services within the bitcoin economy, as well as destroy existing ones.
+It has the tendency to become quite contentious, with lots of money on the line.
+Even minor changes could allow for new business models and services within the bitcoin economy, or destroy existing ones.
 Tradeoffs must be weighed.
 If we see bitcoin as one of the most important tools for improving the world, how we treat it can prompt very strong wills and emotions.
-In the case of a hard-fork, where bitcoin splits into two coins, people committed to one of the coins will eventually lose everything.
+In the case of a hard-fork, where bitcoin splits into two coins, people committed to one of those coins will eventually lose everything.

 I believe the lesson here is that any suggested change to bitcoin should be judged on the basis of what it will do for savers.
 Not necessarily because we should be more fond of savers, but because of the reality that savers are the deciding factor for the implementation of the idea.
 If a group begins advocating for a change to bitcoin that improves one aspect but is in some way a net-negative to savers, then they should realize that they are wasting their time.
 The change either will never happen, or the group will split off and create their own form of money which will be doomed to fail.